daos-stack/daos/doc/overview/storage.md

 the unit of provisioning and isolation.
 DAOS pools cannot span across multiple systems.

-A pool can host multiple transactional object store called DAOS containers.
+A pool can host multiple transactional object stores called DAOS containers.
 Each container is a private object address space, which can be modified transactionally and independently of the other containers stored in the same pool.
 A container is the unit of snapshot and data management.